-Despite its recent economic woes following the 2012 earthquake and subsequent Fukushima nuclear disaster, Japan still maintains one of the world's largest economies.
-Expats looking to work in Japan can still obtain enviable positions with many of the multinational corporations present in the country, particularly in the bustling capital of Tokyo, or find work in the industry that has remained extremely popular with young Westerners for years - teaching English.
+Despite economic woes following the 2012 earthquake and subsequent Fukushima nuclear disaster, Japan still maintains one of the world's largest economies.
+Expats looking to work in Japan can still find enviable positions with many of the multinational corporations present in the country, particularly in the bustling capital of Tokyo, or within an industry that has remained extremely popular among young Westerners for years: teaching English.

-Additionally, the entertainment, hospitality and manufacturing sectors continue to offer work to expats, with no need of fluency in Japanese required.
-Translation work for those that do have knowledge of Japanese is also a popular expat profession, especially for those trailing spouses and partners who have followed their loved ones abroad.
+The entertainment, hospitality and manufacturing sectors also continue to offer work for expats, with fluency in Japanese not required.
+Translation work for those that do have knowledge of Japanese is another popular expat profession, especially for trailing spouses and partners who have followed their loved ones abroad.

-Expats planning on working in Japan should note that the country claims one of the highest costs of living worldwide and, for this reason, it is advisable to carefully negotiate an adequate salary package.
+Expats planning on working in Japan should note that it claims one of the highest costs of living worldwide, so it's advisable to carefully negotiate an adequate salary package.

 Corporate culture in Japan is quite formal, with very long office hours and lifetime employment the norm.
-After-hours drinking with the boss is still an established practice.
-Furthermore, the concepts of genki, gambatte and group - the three vertices of the "can do" attitude - are often exhausting and frustrating to foreign nationals.
+After-hours drinking with the boss is very much an established practice.
+Furthermore, the concepts of genki, gambatte and group - the three vertices of the positive energy, can-do attitude - are often exhausting and frustrating to foreign nationals.

-Though freshly arrived expats are not expected to adhere to the regularly practised 60-hour work week, or to the mandatory post-work socialising hours, acting differently from co-workers and being held to separate expectations can often work to further an expat's feeling of isolation.
+Although newly-arrived expats aren't expected to adhere to the regularly practised 60-hour work week, or to the mandatory post-work socialising hours, acting differently from co-workers and being held to separate expectations can increase feelings of isolation.

 It's necessary to have an appropriate working visa to work in Japan.